skinnyjames-forks/vue3-mq/README.md

 # Vue MQ (MediaQuery)
-Define your breakpoints and build responsive design semantically and declaratively in a mobile-first way with Vue.
+Define your breakpoints and build responsive design semantically and declaratively in a mobile-first way with Vue 3.

 _Use with `vue:  ^3.x.x`
 _